AMD Details Ryzen Threadripper Pro 5000 WX-Series, Zen 3 up to 64 Cores

 AMD's work continues, and the company highlighted a 2.3X improvement in the ANSYS mechanical simulation software after code tuning and a 200X improvement in the Autodesk Arnold rendering software.
 These projects continue with other software providers, which isn't surprising given AMD's continuing market share gains in the workstation market.

 Workstations also need to extract the utmost performance from GPU-accelerated workloads, like those we've tested here.
 AMD's first-gen Threadripper processors really suffered in this category, but the second-gen Zen 2-powered models marked a significant improvement in pushing GPUs.
-Given that these types of GPU-accelerated softwares are often reliant upon single-threaded performance and hefty L3 cache allocations, we expect AMD's claims of continued advances in GPU accelerated workloads to be accurate — we already know that Zen 3 brought big performance improvements to single-threaded performance.
+Given that these types of GPU-accelerated software are often reliant upon single-threaded performance and hefty L3 cache allocations, we expect AMD's claims of continued advances in GPU accelerated workloads to be accurate.
+We already know that Zen 3 brought big performance improvements to single-threaded performance.
 That's crucial in a market where GPUs are a common accessory, and a single professional Quadro card can weigh in around $5,500.

-This same theory applies to storage, too: Given Threadripper's support for 128 lanes of PCIe 4.0, speedy performance with NVMe SSDs is important.
+This same theory also applies to storage; given Threadripper's support for 128 lanes of PCIe 4.0, speedy performance with NVMe SSDs is essential.
 AMD claims the Threadripper 5000 WX-series also offers superior performance in storage-bound workloads, thus maximizing the investment in costly storage arrays.

 And all of this isn't to mention the sheer computational heft afforded by beefy core counts and generous slabs of L3 cache.
 With access to plenty of memory and storage throughput, we expect that AMD will carve out substantial wins in many categories, especially relative to Intel's Xeon W series that already struggles against the previous-gen Threadripper lineup.

-Lenovo will be the lead partner with its ThinkStation P620 again, but it has yet to share details.
-AMD says the Threadripper Pro 5000 WX-Series begins shipping in March, so it won't be long before we learn more.
+Lenovo will be the lead partner with its ThinkStation P620 again, and those models will be available on March 21.
+AMD says the Threadripper Pro 5000 WX-Series also begins shipping to other OEMs/SIs in March.